What is the Best Chainsaw for Milling? Product Reviews and Buying Guide (2023)

 1. Husqvarna 460 Rancher Chainsaw

-Featuring a 60.3cc engine and a 20-inch bar, the Husqvarna 460 Rancher is one of the top chainsaws for milling due to its powerful engine
+Featuring a 60.3cc engine and a 20-inch bar, the Husqvarna 460 Rancher is one of the top chainsaws for milling due to its powerful engine.

 Due to the machine’s automatic oiling system, you don’t need to spend much time maintaining it.
 The chainsaw is lightweight and easy to handle, making it ideal and portable for chainsaw milling tasks anywhere.

-What I Liked When Testing
+What I Like

-What I Don't Like When Testing
+What I Don't Like

 2. Echo CS-590-20AA

-What I Liked When Testing
+What I Like

-What I Don't Like When Testing
+What I Don't Like

 3. Husqvarna 20-inch 455 Rancher Gas Chainsaw

-The 455 Rancher has an X-Torq engine, which can reduce fuel usage by up to 20% compared to conventional engines.
+The Husqvarna 455 Rancher has an X-Torq engine, which can reduce fuel usage by up to 20% compared to conventional engines.
 It is also 75% more efficient in emissions, making it environmentally friendly and one of the best.

-What I Liked When Testing
+What I Like

-What I Don't Like When Testing
+What I Don't Like

 4. Poulan Pro 20-inch 50cc PR5020